Only one ACH bank account can be activated in the electronic pay page of the employee record:

 If you have an employee who would like a portion of their paycheck to be distributed to a secondary bank account every time they are paid, this can be accomplished by adding the account as an adjustment.

-Begin by navigating to the employee's record → expand the pay setup section → select the (1.) adjustments page.
-Once there, click the (2.) + icon to open the "add adjustment" wizard.
+- Navigate to the employee's record → expand the pay setup section → select the adjustments page

-Within the adjustment dropdown, select a type that has been (3.) designated to for non-primary direct deposits.
+- Within the adjustment dropdown, select a type that has been designated to for non-primary direct deposits (typically checking1 or savings1 but check with your administrator for more information)

 When an employee has multiple adjustments setup on their record, how does Enterprise know which adjustment to garnish first and which to garnish last?
 Sequence!
 The sequence determines the priority of an employee's adjustments.